shinwookim/SP2023-Notes/1550/02 Types of Operating Systems.md

 But looking closely, we notice that a large part of scheduling does not require privileged instructions.
 Inserting and removing a node in a linked list (when a new process starts or exits) clearly does not require any privilege; and traversing a linked list and making a choice (scheduling) does not either.
 The only part of scheduling which requires privilege is when we need to restore context to allow user programs to run (after a choice has been made by the scheduler).
 In a Microkernel design, the goal is to make the kernel as small as possible.
 Thus, we push everything that does not need to be in the kernel (non-privileged code) out onto the server, which lives in the user space.
 Therefore, in a Microkernel, the management of the schedule, and scheduling is done in User mode, and only the context switch occurs in the kernel.
 ![](Assets/Microkernel.png)

 So is the Microkernel better than a Monolithic operating system?
 No!
-It may be beneficial to use a microkernel design if we don't want to add any constraints to the OS, but another developer might argue that this OS doesn't do very much... and is not particularly useful.
+It depends.

+Consider the number of context switches.
+Monolithic requires 2 (one to get into kernel, one to return to user process) Microkernel may require more:
+1. Client process to microkernel
+2. microkernel to server
+3. server to microkernel
+4. microkernel to client process

+⇾ Microkernel is slower

 In fact, both are valid approaches and are used in modern operating systems.
 Linux is monolithic, and Windows follows a microkernel design (although technically, Windows uses a hybrid approach).

----

-# Jan 30 2023